Management System Owner: Emergency Management/Fire Protection Group Manager

 Revision and Date: Revision 4.1 - October 5, 2018

-Fermilab Security department has been established to ensure appropriate levels of protection against unauthorized access; loss or theft of government property; and other acts that may cause unacceptable or adverse impacts to programmatic activities or the health and safety of Fermilab and DOE employees, the public, or the environment.
-Other areas of Fermilab security program include: cybersecurity which is managed under the Information management system (M10); the security of nuclear material which is managed under the Environmental, Safety and Health Management System (M7), specifically the Fermilab Nuclear Materials Control & Accountability Plan; and the responsibility of Unclassified Foreign Visits and Assignments (UFVA) is managed cooperatively under the Security Management System and the Human Resources Management System (M15).
+Fermilab Emergency departments have been established to ensure appropriate levels of protection against unauthorized access; loss or theft of government property; and other acts that may cause unacceptable or adverse impacts to programmatic activities or the health and safety of Fermilab and DOE employees, the public, or the environment.
+Other areas of Fermilab security programs include: cybersecurity which is managed under the Information management system (M10); the security of nuclear material which is managed under the Environmental, Safety and Health Management System (M7), specifically the Fermilab Nuclear Materials Control & Accountability Plan; and the responsibility of Unclassified Foreign Visits and Assignments (UFVA) is managed cooperatively under this Emergency Management System and the Human Resources Management System (M15).

 Chief Safety Officer (CSO)